Sensitivity Approximation by the Peano-Baker Series: Conclusion and Future Work

-The results of this paper are expected to be beneficial for applications to MCMC methods in systems biology: the speed-up provided by the PBS(R) and Exponential algorithms with respect to forward sensitivity analysis should drastically increase the efficiency of the MCMC methods.
-As a first test we equipped an implementation of the SMMALA algorithm (in C, CVODES solver) with the near-steady-state sensitivity approximation method to compute the Fisher Information and posterior gradients and compared it to SMMALA with conventional forward sensitivity analysis.
-The (real) data used for MCMC was obtained at or near the steady-state of the system, so the approximation is justified.
-The near-steady-state sensitivity approximation allowed the SMMALA algorithm to sample approximately $100$ times faster from the posterior distribution than CVODES' forward sensitivity analysis\footnote{A speed-up of that magnitude is difficult to test thoroughly (with large sample sizes) as the slower sampler needs so much time to finish}.
-Similar tests on the PBSR algorithm are left for the future.
+The methods presented in this paper are expected to be useful in the context of MCMC methods, particularly for problems arising in, e.g., systems biology: the speed-up provided by the PBSR and Exp algorithms, compared to forward sensitivity analysis, has the potential to drastically increase the efficiency of MCMC methods.
+As a first test of this, we equipped an implementation (in C, using the CVODES solver) of the simplified manifold Metropolis-adjusted Langevin algorithm (\textsc{smmala}, see, e.g., \cite{GiroCal}) with the Exp algorithm to compute the Fisher Information and posterior gradients, and compared it to \textsc{smmala} with conventional forward sensitivity analysis.
+The (real) data used for MCMC was obtained at or near the steady-state of the system, so the use of the Exp algorithm was suitable.
+The near-steady-state sensitivity approximation enabled sampling approximately $100$ times faster from the posterior distribution, compared to using CVODES' forward sensitivity analysis\footnote{With large samples sizes, a speed-up of that magnitude is difficult to test thoroughly, due to the time required by the slower sampler.}.
+Similar tests for the PBSR algorithm will be part of future work on the integration of the proposed methods in the MCMC setting.

-Future work also includes further investigation of the impact of different implementation aspects of the PBS algorithm—e.g.\ the switching criteria (based on the Jacobian $\grad _x f$) and the refinement of the time grid of the ODE solver—and properly introducing the method in MCMC sampling.
+In addition to applications to MCMC sampling, future work includes further investigation of the impact of different implementation aspects of the PBSR algorithm—e.g.\ the criteria (based on the Jacobians $\nabla_x f$ and $\nabla_pf$) to switch from PBSR to exponential formula, and the refinement of the time grid of the ODE solver.
 Additional comparisons with existing methods and a better understanding of the methods performance, particularly in large-scale systems, is another important direction.